Ancient Art and the Orchestra is a Charlotte Mason style art and music appreciation curriculum for the homeschool middle grades.

 On a different day we will read about a particular work of ancient art, look at artifacts online or watch a video showcasing particular works that were discovered from ancient times.

 Special Note: Notebooking pages are included as part of the study which makes it nice if you enjoy using notebooking in your homeschool.

 There is a short booklist as part of this great study including, The Story of the Orchestra by Robert Levine with an accompanying audio CD.

 For the art portion, Barb suggests using the Susie Hodges Prehistoric Art and Ancient Greek Art.
 There are also numerous links included in the study to view ancient works within the context of the time period.
 So far, we have enjoyed all the history and views of Stonehenge and of many different cave paintings.

 We did some fun “cave painting style” art to go along with our lesson this afternoon except instead of painting we decided to use our new chalk pastels that we’ve been having fun with lately.
 We chose to emulate, or rather, try and recreate the Cave Art of Lascaux.

 We crumpled up some torn apart paper grocery bags and then smoothed them back out again to create the bumpy wall effect, then set to work with our chalk pastels.
 Elijah’s masterpiece is on the right, mine on the left.
 It was harder than we expected to make a replica even remotely close to the beautiful ancient art, but we had fun trying nonetheless 😉

 Another closer look:

 We really loved this project and will probably create some more before we finish out these awesome lessons for Ancient Art and the Orchestra.
-Be sure to drop by Harmony Fine Arts to see if there is an art plan that will be just right for your family.
+Be sure to drop by You ARE An ARTiST to find an art plan that will be just right for your family.
 Happy creating!